lightninglabs/lightning-dev-site/_pages/overview.md

   instantaneously.
 A full list of commands can be viewed with `lncli --help`.
   To see a breakdown of the parameters for a particular command, run `lncli <command> --help`
-- gRPC is the preferred programmatic way interact with `lnd`.
+- gRPC is the preferred programmatic way to interact with `lnd`.
 It includes simple methods that return a response immediately, as well as response-streaming and bidrectional streaming methods.
 Check out the guides for working with gRPC for [Python](/guides/python-grpc/) and [Javascript](/guides/javascript-grpc/)
 - LND also features a REST proxy someone can use if they are accustomed to standard RESTful APIs.
-However, gRPC is higher performance and can provide real-time notifications.
+However, gRPC has higher performance and can provide real-time notifications.

 All of these LND interfaces are documented in the [API